BodonFerenc/BodonFerenc.github.io/_posts/2021-03-09-a-bite-of-functional-programming.md

 then you achieve a more balanced load distribution.
 Tasks are distributed on the hosts fairly when the input list is short.

 Task delegation to processes assumes that the worker q processes are identical and either process is able to execute the task.
 This is not always the case there might be pools of q processes, each pool having its own responsibility.
-This is typical with horizontal partitioning of tables when data is distributed into shards therefore each q process has visibility only to a subset of the data. q is famous for its database layer [kdb+](https://code.kx.com/q4m3/14_Introduction_to_Kdb%2B/) that can execute sql-like queries on on-disk or in-memory tables.
+This is typical with horizontal partitioning of tables when data is distributed into shards therefore each q process has visibility only to a subset of the data. q is famous for its database layer [kdb+](https://code.kx.com/q4m3/14_Introduction_to_Kdb%2B/) that can execute SQL-like queries on on-disk or in-memory tables.

-There are high performant network storage option available in many public clouds, however, the best performance is still achieved with locally attached SSDs or with [Intel Optane](https://code.kx.com/q/kb/optane/).
+There are high performant network storage options available in many public clouds, however, the best performance is still achieved with locally attached SSDs or with [Intel Optane](https://code.kx.com/q/kb/optane/).
 Queries are often easy to rewrite by employing map-reduce to support horizontal partitioning of the data.
 To send a task to a specific pool of q workers we can employ two techniques, called one-shot requests and socket sharding.

 ## One-shot requests

 The monadic function that runs by `peach` has certain limitations.
 It cannot use an open socket to send a message.
 [One-shot](https://code.kx.com/q/basics/ipc/#sync-request-get) messages come to our rescue.
-A one-shot request opens a connection, sends a synchronous request and closes the connection.
-In example below we send a one-shot request to a q process at `myhost:port` where dyadic function [fibonacci](https://code.kx.com/q4m3/1_Q_Shock_and_Awe/#112-example-fibonacci-numbers) is defined.
+A one-shot request opens a connection, sends an synchronous request and closes the connection.
+In the example below, we send a one-shot request to a q process at `myhost:port` where dyadic function [fibonacci](https://code.kx.com/q4m3/1_Q_Shock_and_Awe/#112-example-fibonacci-numbers) is defined.

 ```q
 q) `:myhost:myport (`fibonacci; 5; 1 1)
 1 1 2 3 5 8 13
 ```

-If you have a map (or a function) that returns a q address for a given task then we can distribute tasks to specific q processes by starting the main q process with multiple threads (`-s` command line parameter with positive number).
-In example below our table `t` is horizontally partitioned by date and we would like to get all rows from `t` for a given date, stock pairs.
+If you have a map (or a function) that returns a q address for a given task then we can distribute tasks to specific q processes by starting the main q process with multiple threads (`-s` command line parameter with a ositive number).
+In the example below our table `t` is horizontally partitioned by date and we would like to get all rows from `t` for a given date, stock pairs.
 Variable `m` maps dates to q addresses.

 ```q
 ({m[x] ({select from t where date=x, stock=y}; x; y)}. ) peach flip (2021.01.26 2020.02.24 2018.09.20; `GOOG`IBM`MSFT)